jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

   caption: [Illustrative V-n diagram for normal category aircraft showing flight envelope limits in accordance with #gls("easa") #gls("cs")-23 @EASA_CS_23.], ) <fig_28>

-The horizontal axis of the flight envelope in @fig_28 shows the Equivalent Airspeed (EAS) in knots (KEAS), defined by @eq_10.
+The horizontal axis of the flight envelope in @fig_28 shows the Equivalent Airspeed (EAS) in knots (KEAS), specified by @eq_10.
 The variables $rho$ and $rho_0$ denote the air density at current flight altitude and at sea level, respectively, while $V_"TAS"$ indicates the True Airspeed.
-The True Airspeed is defined as the relative velocity between the undisturbed far-field flow and the aircraft @Gudmundsson2014.
+The True Airspeed is given as the relative velocity between the undisturbed far-field flow and the aircraft @Gudmundsson2014.

 $ V_"EAS" = sqrt(rho /rho_0) space V_"TAS" $<eq_10>